Search

 After the German tank divisions rolled through Europe in 1939 and 1940, the Army created the U.S. Armored Forces on July 10, 1940.
 Included in the force were the National Guard General Headquarters tank battalions.
 The GHQ tank battalions – which were still considered infantry – were notified on September 1, 1940, they were being called up to federal service.
 The belief was this would create a “buffer” between the armored forces and infantry protecting the regular army tank battalions from requests from the infantry for tanks and allowing the Armored Forces to develop into a real fighting force.
 If the infantry wanted tanks, the National Guard tank battalions were available to the infantry.

-The tank company was notified it was being called to federal service on November 25th, but the date was postponed until January 6, 1941, because of a lumber strike in Washington State.
+The tank company in Salinas was notified, in July 1940, it was being called to federal service on November 25th, but the date was postponed until January 6, 1941, because of a lumber strike in Washington State.
 In December, when it was known the battalion’s barracks would not be completed on time, the date was changed to February 10th.
 The members of the company were called to the armory the morning of February 10th at 7:00 A.M. and sworn into the U.S. Army.
 The officers had arrived at 6:30 A.M. and had been given physicals days earlier.
-Next, the enlisted men received physicals, and six men – out of the 126 men sworn in that morning – failed their physicals and were released from federal service by noon.
-For the next several days, the men lived in the armory receiving their meals there and sleeping on cots on the drill floor, but a few were allowed to go home to sleep since there wasn’t enough space.
+Next, the enlisted men received physicals, and six men - out of the 126 men sworn in that morning - failed their physicals and were released from federal service by noon.
+For the next several days, the men lived in the armory receiving their meals there and sleeping on cots on the drill floor, but a few were allowed to go home to sleep since there wasn't enough space.
 During this time, they readied their equipment for transport, were issued uniforms and arms, drilled, and exercised.

 The company finally received orders of transit from the Presidio in San Francisco stating they were to be at the Southern Pacific Train Station and scheduled to leave at 2:30 P.M. on the 17th.
 The soldiers left the armory at 1:30 P.M. and marched from the armory up Salinas Street to Alisal Street, where they turned right and then turned left onto Main Street.
 From there they marched to the depot and boarded a train for Ft.
 Lewis, Washington.
 The company was led through the streets – in the rain – by the Salinas Union High School and Washington Elementary School Bands.
 The high school band played at Main Street and Gabilan Street while the grammar school band played at the train depot.
 The townspeople were encouraged to show up along the route to cheer the company.
 Children were allowed out of school to see the event.
 The company’s four trucks had been put on flat cars while other equipment and supplies were put in a baggage car.
 There was also a kitchen car and three coaches for the men.
 The company’s two tanks were already at Ft.
 Lewis since they were left there for repairs after the maneuvers in August 1940.
 For many of the men, it was their second trip to Ft.
 Lewis since they had taken part in maneuvers.
 At Oakland, California, the train cars were separated and the flat cars were attached to a freight train while the passenger cars, a baggage car, and a kitchen car were attached to the end of a passenger train.